Long ties accelerate noisy threshold-based contagions: Results

+Our theoretical analysis of lattice structures with random, long-range ties is motivated by the well-documented, small-world phenomena in real social networks that simultaneously exhibit the high clustering of regular latices and short average path length of random graphs \cite{watts1998collective}.
+The presence of long ties in real social networks could be due to life events \cite{jahani2023long} or through strategic efforts of network participants \cite{jackson2005economics}, and such ties are generally associated with positive economic outcomes.
+Social network platforms can also actively shape the network structure through link recommendations, e.g., LinkedIn’s ``People You May Know'' algorithm, with measurable consequences for individuals and groups \cite{rajkumar2022causal}.
+In our simulation studies of contagions on empirical social networks, we test the effect of not only rewiring existing links but also adding either new random or new triad-closing edges to better inform interventions by platforms and others.

-We use five sets of empirical social networks; see \emph{Materials and Methods} for a description of each.
+Our simulation results on empirical networks and with a broad class of contagion models support the robustness of our theoretical findings.
+We use five sets of empirical social networks; see SI section S9, for a description of each.
 For each social network, contagion begins from two adjacent random seeds, and we measure the time to $90\%$ spread under four conditions: (i) the original networks (no intervention), (ii) with $10\%$ of edges rewired, (iii) with $10\%$ added edges selected proportional to the number of triads they close, and (iv) with $10\%$ new edges added randomly.
 For each intervention type, we simulate the spread times over the modified networks $500$ times.
-In these simulations, a node adopts with certainty if it has at least two adopter neighbors; moreover, we fix the probability of adoption with a single neighboring adopter at $q = 0.05$.
-Across all five sets of networks, random rewiring decreases mean time to spread (Figure \ref{fig:mean_spread_times}).
-Furthermore, adding random, rather than triad-closing, edges likewise reduces mean time to spread.
-We further examine spreading times for each network in the largest set --- households in 175 villages in rural China \cite{cai2015social} --- in Figure \ref{fig:ecdf_spread_times}, where we observe a corresponding shift in the distribution of spreading times.
+In these simulations, a node adopts with certainty if it has at least two adopter neighbors.
+We fix the probability of adoption with a single adopter neighbor at $q = 0.05$.